|

 You will submit the following in the folder youreid_assignment1:

-Zip this folder and submit via Canvas.
+Zip the entire folder and submit via Canvas.

 You'll be graded on how well you met the requirements of the assignment according to a holistic scale.
 D quality work (60-69) means features are not working or only marginally working.
 C quality work (70-79) is implementing the features but in a way that is mostly working, but is buggy and has difficult to read code.
 B quality work (80-89) is implementing the features in a way that works and has no notable bugs, but may have scaling issues, or lacks consideration for tuning and iterating in terms of code implementation.
 A quality work (90-100) is implementing the features in robust, polished way that demonstrates consideration for tuning and scaling and has well-written code.